-Contact person and designated party responsible for the processing of your personal data when visiting this website within the meaning of the EU General Data Protection Regulation (GDPR) is the
+The contact person in charge of the processing of your personal data when visiting this website according to EU General Data Protection Regulation (GDPR) is

 Fax: +49 (0) 30 509 307 599

 You may contact our Data Protection Officer at any time regarding queries about privacy in connection with our products or the use of our website.
 The data protection officer can be reached at the above postal address and at the e-mail address given above.
 (Subject: “For the attention of the data protection officer”).
 We would like to point out that when using this e-mail address, the contents shall not be seen exclusively by our Data Protection Officer.
 Should you wish to share confidential information, we therefore request that you first contact us directly via this e-mail address.

 We process connection data that your browser automatically sends each time you use our website, so that you can access it.
 This connection data includes the relevant http header information, which includes user agents, and in particular:

 - Date and time of the request

 - Addresses of the website that was accessed and the requesting website

 - Information on the browser being used and the operating system